0xShadowByte/Switch-Configuration/README.md

 - Basic VLANs access points commands and verification
 - Learned how to configure switches through CLI command to get to configuration mode
 - Learned how to assign different VLANs and Ports to the switch through CLI command
+- Learned how to use command prompt on the PC to ping the other ones to see if they can communicate.
+This is especially important if you have two or more computers on a switch that belongs to two different departments.

 ### Tools Used